Bennett Edges UAE Tour Sprint Finish, Pogacar Remains In Red - UrduPoint

 Bennett Edges UAE Tour Sprint Finish, Pogacar Remains In Red

-Bennett, riding for Deceuninck-Quick-Step, beat David Dekker, Caleb Ewan and Elia Viviani at the end of the 204-kilometre stage.
+Bennett, riding for Deceuninck-Quick-Step, beat David Dekker, Caleb Ewan and Elia Viviani at the end of the 204-kilometre stage that started and ended at the tourist resort of Marjan Island.

-"It feels good to win my first sprint of the season," said the 30-year-old for whom this was a 50th career win.
+"It feels good to win my first sprint of the season," said the 30-year-old who won the Tour de France sprint green jersey in 2020.

-" Pogacar, of UAE Team Emirates, retains a 43-second cushion over Adam Yates in the general classification.

-"It was a pretty long and hot day in the saddle," reported Tour de France champion Pogacar.
+"It was a pretty long and hot day in the saddle," said Tour de France champion Pogacar.

 "It was a shame that our sprinter Fernando Gaviria didn't win, but we have another opportunity tomorrow," he added, referring to Thursday's fifth stage which ends at Jebel Jais, for the second summit finish of the event.